 When the castle is not open, you can walk over the bridge and around the perimeter, and if the tide is out, go down to the slipway and rocks to see it from a different angle.

 When the weather and tide are right, you can capture the castle’s reflection here.

 Eilean Donan Castle has featured in many films, including the 1995 movie “Loch Ness” starring Ted Danson.
 It was used in a few shots in place of Urquhart Castle (which is the real castle on Loch Ness).
 The castle also features in the promotional video for the Highland Year of Culture 2007.
 The restored castle has been open to the public since 1928, and on a clear day it is possible to see the Isle of Skye from the castle.

-Donan House is the nearest B&B, where you can enjoy breakfast with magnificent views of Loch Duich, spotting porpoises and seals.
+Donan House is the nearest Bed & Breakfast, where you can enjoy your breakfast with magnificent views of Loch Duich, and you could also spot porpoises and seals.